omarreis/vsop2013/planetfun/README.md

     VSOP2013 original FTP repository: ftp://ftp.imcce.fr/pub/ephem/planets/vsop2013/ephemerides/

 For speed and small bundle size, PlanetFun app uses a custom binary version of VSOP2013 data.
-This is the same idea as original vsop2013 theory (i.e. using a fixed size bynary record to allow fast record search ), but with a different implementation, as it is difficult to share binary record formats across different languages ( Fortran and Pascal ).
+This is the same idea as original vsop2013 theory (i.e. using a fixed size binary record to allow fast record access), but with a different implementation, as it is difficult to share binary record formats across different languages ( Fortran and Pascal ).

 Steps to obtain VSOP2013 binary data file for deploying with *PlanetFun*: